Chelovedus/Coding-Time-Tracker-For-Steam/README.md

 - **Written in**: C#
 - **Requirements**: .NET is **not required** as it is embedded within the application.
 - **Autostart support**: The program starts automatically when the system boots.

-## 🚀 Installation and Launch

-1. Ensure that **Kode Studio** is installed via Steam.
-2. Download and launch **Coding Time Tracker for Steam**. [[Download link]](https://github.com/Chelovedus/Coding-Time-Tracker-For-Steam/releases/download/Release/CodingTimeTrackerForSteam_Installer.exe)
-3. Open your IDE and start coding — the program will take care of the rest!

 ## 🧑‍💻 Building the Project Yourself